rocketeers/docs/II-Concepts/Tasks.md

 And call other classes's methods.
 All tasks and strategies have access to the following core classes and their methods:

-- **command** is the instance of the command currently running, to fetch options and arguments
+- **command** is the instance of the command currently running, to fetch options and arguments;
-- **scm** is the binary instance of the current SCM (Git, Svn, etc.)
+- **scm** is the binary instance of the current SCM (git, SVN, etc.);
-- **rocketeer** is responsible for getting informations on the current app and its configuration
+- **rocketeer** is responsible for getting information on the current app and its configuration;
-- **connections** handles getting the current connection/stage/server and their respective credentials
+- **connections** handles getting the current connection/stage/server and its respective credentials;
-- **remote** is your entry point to the server, it's the class the `run` method uses
+- **remote** is your entry point to the server, it's the class the `run` method uses;
-- **explainer** is responsible for displaying the output, you'll use it to display progress in your tasks per example
+- **explainer** is responsible for displaying the output, you'll use it to display e.g. progress in your tasks;
-- **paths** finds paths in local and the server
+- **paths** finds local and remote paths;
-- **releasesManager** handles releases and their paths
+- **releasesManager** handles releases and their paths;
-- **localStorage** class keeps up to date the local storage file which tracks the remote server's state and credentials
+- **localStorage** class keeps the local storage file up to date, it tracks remote server's state and credentials;
-- **builder** allows you to build tasks and strategies on the fly
+- **builder** allows you to build tasks and strategies on the fly;
-- **queue** allows you to run tasks in a queue within your tasks
+- **queue** allows you to run tasks in a queue within your tasks;
-- **tasks** handles the registration of tasks and their events, it's the class behind the Rocketeer facade
+- **tasks** handles registration of a tasks and their events, it's the class behind the Rocketeer facade.

-You can find a list of the methods available for each of these services directly in the [API](http://rocketeer.autopergamene.eu/api/namespaces/Rocketeer.html).
+You can find a list of the methods available for each of these services directly in the [API documentation](http://rocketeer.autopergamene.eu/api/namespaces/Rocketeer.html).
-They are accessed as property, per example to get a folder in the current release you would do the following:
+They are accessed as a property, e.g. to get a folder in the current release you would do the following:

 ```php
 $folder $task->releasesManager->getCurrentReleasePath('some/folder');